microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/New-MgShareListSubscription.md

 ```

 ### -ClientState
-Optional.
 Specifies the value of the clientState property sent by the service in each change notification.
-The maximum length is 128 characters.
+The maximum length is 255 characters.
 The client can check that the change notification came from the service by comparing the value of the clientState property sent with the subscription with the value of the clientState property received with each change notification.
+Optional.

 ```yaml
 Type: System.String